sframe-wg/sframe/draft-ietf-sframe-enc.md

 * The expected packet rate for a media stream is very predictable (and typically far lower than the above example).
 On the one hand, attacks at this rate will succeed even less often than the high-rate attack described above.
-On the other hand, the application may use an elevated packet-arrival rate as a signal of a brute-force attack.
+On the other hand, the application may use an elevated packet arrival rate as a signal of a brute-force attack.
 This latter approach is common in other settings, e.g., mitigating brute-force attacks on passwords.